-4.1 Identification Strategy
+Identification Strategy

-We model two different behaviors, the victims' reporting behavior as a function of whether they are legal immigrants or not, and the criminals' "ethnic targeting" behavior as a function of whether there is a large or small fraction of IRCA applicants in the city, and we allow these behaviors to change with the IRCA.
+We model two different behaviors, the victims' reporting behavior as a function of whether they are legal immigrants or not, and the criminals' ethnic targeting behavior as a function of whether there is a large or small fraction of IRCA applicants in the city, and we allow these behaviors to change with the IRCA.

-Right before the IRCA we know that at least 3 million undocumented immigrants, mostly of Hispanic origin, resided in the United States (the applicants) out of about 18.5 million Hispanics, while after the IRCA an estimated flow of 800 thousand undocumented immigrants would enter the country every year (Warren and Warren, 2013).
-We also know that by the 1990 the estimated stock of undocumented immigrants had already reached 3.5 million (Warren and Warren (2013)).
-This implies that the IRCA effect should be a short-lived, as the stock of eligible migrants would quickly mix with the new flow of ineligible migrants (Orrenius and Zavodny, 2003).
-This is coherent with the observed resurgence of deportations following the end of the amnesty (right panel of Fig. 1).
+Right before the IRCA, we know that at least three million undocumented immigrants, mostly of Hispanic origin, resided in the United States (the applicants) out of about 18.5 million Hispanics, while after the IRCA an estimated flow of 800,000 undocumented immigrants would enter the country every year (Warren & Warren, 2013).
+We also know that by 1990, the estimated stock of undocumented immigrants had already reached 3.5 million (Warren & Warren, 2013).
+This implies that the IRCA effect should be short-lived, as the stock of eligible migrants would quickly mix with the new flow of ineligible migrants (Orrenius & Zavodny, 2003).
+This is consistent with the observed resurgence of deportations following the end of the amnesty (right panel of Figure 1).

-The main identification assumption is that "treated" and "control" individuals would have followed parallel trends in the absence of the amnesty.
+The main identification assumption is that treated and control individuals would have followed parallel trends in the absence of the amnesty.